teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-Based on the precision and recall report (table ) and confusion matrix (Figure  generated on the results from the test set; 1 image each from classes 11, 12, 13, 33, 40, 2 images from 34, and 8 from 37 were classified as 35 (Ahead Only), but no class 35 images were classified in any other class (perfect precision, but lower recall).
+Based on the precision and recall report (table 7) and confusion matrix (Figure 8) generated on the results from the test set; one image each from classes 11, 12, 13, 33, 40, two images from class 34, and eight from class 37 were incorrectly classified as class 35 (Ahead Only), but no class 35 images were classified in any other class (perfect precision, but less than perfect recall).

 ### Failures in Model Prediction